 - Time Traveler's Immunity and Time Bastard will be preserved if the travel spans either side of the unification point.

-This quote about the Chrono Cross is also salient to their theory:
+The following quote about the Chrono Cross is also salient to their theory.

 Their theoretical basis is the following problem:

 - The Chrono Cross unifies dimensions.
 For all characters except Serge and his companions who defeated the Time Devourer, fusion took place.
 Van X in Home World and Van Y in Another World become Van XY in the Ideal Timeline.

 - Characters who return from the Darkness Beyond Time are either 100% X or 100% Y, and this is inconsistent with the Ideal Timeline's fusion.